johnnovak/dotfiles/README.md

 # Overview

-This repo contains my universal dotfiles for OS X, Debian on WSL2/Window 10, Linux, and Cygwin.
+This repo contains my universal dotfiles for OS X, Linux (native and WSL2), and Cygwin.

 Tested on: